lavsz/Captone_Project-Africa_Food_Security_and_Infrastructure/README.md

 **The second course**: aims to built a classification model that can identifies areas with higher food security concerns.

-## First course: developemnt potentials evaluation
+## First Course: Developemnt Potentials Evaluation

-## Seconrd course: Food Security Machine Learning model
+## Seconrd Course: Food Security Machine Learning Model